-If using SEASAVE, suppression of data words and inclusion of NMEA data is entered in the configuration (.con) file.
-The Deck Unit sends the appropriate Xn and Nx commands based on the settings in the .con file.
+If using Seasave, suppression of data words and inclusion of NMEA data is entered in the configuration (.xmlcon or .con) file.
+The Deck Unit sends the appropriate Xn and Nx commands based on the settings in the configuration file.

 NMEA Command